HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/1-graphiql/index.md

 }
 ```

-4. Press play to execute query
+3. Press play in GraphiQL to execute the query.

-5. You should get result:
+4. You should get results like below:

 ```
 {
   "data": {
     "stop": {
-      "name": "Ratamestarinkatu",
+      "name": "Arkadian puisto",
-      "lat": 60.198549599999915,
+      "lat": 60.17112,
-      "lon": 24.93936489999998,
+      "lon": 24.93338,
-      "wheelchairBoarding": "NO_INFORMATION"
+      "wheelchairBoarding": "NOT_POSSIBLE"
     }
   }
 }
 ```
+**Note:** If the example provided does not return what is expected then the id used in step 2 may not be in use any more and you should just try to use some other id.

-#### Exploring schema with GraphiQL
+## Exploring schema with GraphiQL

 GraphiQL is schema aware.
 This means that you can invoke autocomplete by Ctrl-space.
 Tool then shows available options for query.

 ![GraphiQL](./GraphiQL-autocomplete.png)

-### Reading schema docs
+## Reading schema docs

-By clicking "< docs" from upper right corner, you open documentation explorer.
-From there click on "query: QueryType" opens all top level queries available.
+By clicking **"< docs"** on the upper right corner in GraphiQL, you can open **Documentation Explorer**.
+Click on **"query: QueryType"** there will open all top level queries available.

 ![GraphiQL](./GraphiQL-docs.png)

-From here we can check e.g. "alerts", which describes what can be queried using that top level.
+From here you can check e.g. "alerts", which describes what can be queried using that top level.
 It says "Get all alerts active in the graph".

 ![GraphiQL](./GraphiQL-alerts.png)

-Let's try to query that:
+Let's try to query alerts:

 1. Close docs

-2. Enter query
+2. Click [this link](https://api.digitransit.fi/graphiql/hsl?query=%7B%0A%20%20alerts%20%7B%0A%20%20%20%20alertDescriptionText%0A%20%20%7D%0A%7D) to run the query below in GraphiQL.

 ```
 {
   alerts {